PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_conclusion.md

 **STOP**: Note that the concentrations of all of the particles add up to 1 in each step.
 Do you think that this must always be true?
 {: .notice--primary}

-## Notes to selves

-* Explain the colors used very carefully to tie them to concentrations, but only do so after we initially update them.

-* In later iteration of this, we need to probably update the figures to show how things update.

-* Note to add link to cellular automata and P4L.
-Should we explicitly call this an automaton?
-I think yes.

 [Next chapter](../motifs/home){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}